Carbon-Bl4ck/Rofi-Beats/README.md

 The linux version of this script is pretty much identical, replacing `terminal-notifier` with `notify-send`, and `choose-gui` with aponymous `rofi`

-`notify-send` should already be preinstalled on most systems, however, you may need to install rofi:
+To install `notify-send` and `rofi` enter the following:

-For Debian/Ubuntu:
+For Ubuntu:
 ```
-$ sudo apt install rofi
+$ sudo apt install rofi notify-osd
 ```
 For Arch Linux:

 ```
-sudo pacman -S rofi
+sudo pacman -S rofi notify-osd
 ```

 Per the MacOS install clone this repository: